In April 2019, Dana and I purchased our first home in Raleigh, NC.

 As a homeowner, your priority should be monitoring, controlling, and addressing any problems with water infiltration.
 This would include the condition of your roof, chimney, gutters, downspouts, drainage, and crawl space or basement.

-Next, focus on plumbing and include sinks, bathtubs, and showers; and appliances that utilize water, such as the dishwasher, clothes washer, water heater, and even your refrigerator’s ice-maker.
+Next, managing water includes a focus on plumbing: sinks, bathtubs, and showers; and appliances that utilize water, such as the dishwasher, clothes washer, water heater, and even your refrigerator’s ice-maker.
 Everywhere water is used, you will often have two incoming pipes for cold and hot water (from the hot water heater) and a drain pipe.
 Each incoming pipe will have a shut-off valve.

 All of these components should be inspected regularly and repaired quickly.